Hyperobjekt/dignity-and-debt/content/meetings/digging-out-with-dignity-solving-the-student-loan-crisis-and-honoring-meaning-at-the-margins.md

     title: The Ohio State University
   - blurb: >-
-      Jeffrey Himpele directs the Anthropology Department’s VizE Lab, a  unique hub of scholarship that unites resources for combining person-centered ethnography, including documentary filmmaking, with the tools of data analysis visualization.
-Jeff is author of Circuits of Culture: Media, Politics, and Indigenous Identity in the Andes, a book based on years of field research in La Paz, Bolivia.
+      Jeffrey Himpele directs the Anthropology Department’s VizE Lab, a  unique hub of scholarship and resources for combining person-centered ethnography, including documentary filmmaking, with the tools of data visualization.
+Jeff is author of *Circuits of Culture: Media, Politics, and Indigenous Identity in the Andes*, a book based on years of field research in La Paz, Bolivia.
 His prize-winning ethnographic and documentary films have been recognized by the American Anthropological Association and the Royal Anthropological Institute.
 Incidents of Travel in Chichen Itza was named as one of the 50 most important films for